 - communicate in a timely and appropriate manner to your peers, team leader and other colleagues.

-Think about the reputation you want to build for yourself.
-Being seen as
+If you want to get noticed and get promoted ahead of your peers, really think about the reputation you want to build for yourself.
+Being seen that:

-- ‘a safe and reliable pair of hands who always delivers’,
+- you’re a safe and reliable pair of hands who always delivers,

-- ‘great with clients and delivers excellent client service’
+- you’re great with clients and delivers excellent client service

-- deliver great work with a minimum of errors
+- you deliver great work with a minimum of errors

 Will all help you to stand out from your peers.